or

 Run a query

-Once a pool is registered, the query API works the same as any backend:
+Once an engine is registered, the query API works the same as any backend:

 cursor = (